 People with celiac disease have two options in life, none of which are properly ideal.
 Since their immune system cannot tolerate gluten, they can choose never to eat the many delicious foods that contain it.
 Boring.

-Or they can gobble up all the cake, bread, and beer they want - but resign themselves to the symptoms of celiac disease: abdominal pain, diarrhea and other bad side effects, because their immune system triggers an inflammatory response in their small intestine.
+Or they can devour all the cake, bread and beer they want - but resign themselves to the symptoms of celiac disease: abdominal pain, diarrhea, and other bad side effects, because their immune system triggers an inflammatory response in their small intestine.

 Needless to say, people tend to choose the first option (wisely) also by virtue of the vertical growth of the gluten-free market, with excellent products that sometimes do not make us regret those with gluten.